You just finished planning an iteration, but more tasks are already knocking on your door.

 - Who needs to do it

-Why workflow management matters
+Why does workflow management matter?

-Like I said earlier, all teams have workflows, whether they’re established or not.
+All teams have workflows, whether they’re established or not.
 This is because even without an organized system around it, work gets done.
 But with that approach, both you and your team can only do so much.